 Preventing Respiratory Illnesses

-COVID-19 is thought to spread mainly from person to person, between people who are within about six feet from each other, through droplets of fluid that a person coughs or sneezes into the air.
+COVID-19 is thought to spread mainly from person to person, between people who are within about six feet from each other, through respiratory droplets produced when an infected person coughs, sneezes, sings, talks, or breathes.
 It may be possible to get the virus if you touch a surface or object with the virus on it and then touch your mouth, nose, or eyes.
-However, this is not thought to be the main way the virus spreads.
+And there's evidence that some infections can be spread through airborne transmission—when droplets linger in the air for minutes to hours.
+However, these are not thought to be the main ways the virus spreads.

 The best prevention is to not have contact with COVID-19.
 Follow these steps, which will also help protect you from colds and flu: